mkgold/texttransform/text-transformations-syllabus.md

 **Mon May 11**
 **14 - Social Texts, Social Writing, Social Reading**
-> - Kathleen Fitzpatrick, "Networking the Field" ( http://www.plannedobsolescence.net/networking-the-field/ )
+> - Kathleen Fitzpatrick, "Networking the Field" http://www.plannedobsolescence.net/networking-the-field/
-> - Andrew Piper, "Sharing," from _Book Was Here_
+> - Andrew Piper, "Sharing," from _Book Was Here_ (PDF)
-> - Andy Stauffer, "The Nineteenth-Century Archive in the Digital Age"
+> - Andy Stauffer, "The Nineteenth-Century Archive in the Digital Age" (PDF)
 > - Ray Siemens, Meagan Timney, Cara Leitch, Corina Koolen, and Alex Garnett, with the ETCL, INKE, and PKP Research Groups, "Toward Modeling the Social Edition: An Approach to Understanding the Electronic Scholarly Edition in the Context of New and Emerging Social Media" - http://web.uvic.ca/~siemens/pub/2012-SocialEdition-LLCFinal.pdf

 > Explore Projects: